 Yandex Cloud

-If a handler reports a Go function runtime or loading error, the runtime environment automatically captures the error and returns a JSON document with the error type in the response.
-For more information about the JSON document format, see Calling a function.
+If the handler reports a Go function execution or loading error, the runtime automatically catches the error and returns a JSON document with information about the error type.
+For more information about the JSON document format, see Invoking a function.

 The error info is also written to the execution log.
 You can view the log via the Yandex Cloud CLI or the management console.